FAQ I – The Macroregions

 Q: Do the Macroregions have the same character of European Union initiatives?

-A: The Macroregions have a totally different character from the interstate or interregional cooperations that are typical of European Union initiatives, which only materialize in cooperative tables of Entities or Ministries of individual countries.
-The Macroregions are, in fact, Entities directly promoted by the European Union and have a much broader scope, beyond the individual Regions, the individual States and even beyond the European Union.
+A: The Macroregions have a totally different character from the interstate or interregional cooperations which are typical of European Union initiatives, which are realized only in cooperative tables of Entities or Ministries of individual countries.
+The Macroregions are, in fact, Entities directly promoted by the European Union and have a much broader scope, beyond the individual Regions, beyond the individual States and even beyond the European Union.

 Q: What are the Macroregions from?

-A: In particulate Macroregion, were stated in the Lisbon Treaty, signed on 13 December 2007, which strengthens the participation of citizens and the territorial cooperation of peoples.
+A: The Macro-regions derive, in particular, directly from the Lisbon Treaty, signed on 13 December 2007, which strengthens the participation of citizens and the territorial cooperation of peoples.

-Q: What are the Macroregions and which are they?
+Q: What are the Macroregions and what are they?

-A: “Macroregions are new strengthened forms of government of the European Union, as they aim at a agreement on issues of common interest, between the area realities of the member states of the same area”, also involving territorial realities outside Europe, and to “promote synergies rather than discrimination and overlaps “.
-The Macroregions promote and develop actions in of common interest such as economy, environment, energy, health, transport, education and culture, fight against crime, research and innovation, social assistance, protection of the minors and tourism.
+A: “Macroregions are new strengthened forms of government of the European Union, because they facilitate consensus on issues of common interest, between territorial realities of Member States belonging to the same area”, also involving territorial realities outside Europe, and “promote synergies rather than discrimination and overlaps “.
+The Macro-regions promote and develop actions in fields of common interest such as economy, environment, energy, health, transport, education and culture, fight against crime, research and innovation, social assistance, protection of minors, tourism.